-Method of Travel to Work data should be viewed in conjunction with Workers pace of residence and Residents Place of work for a clearer picture of where people come from to work in the Ballina Shire, and Employment locations for the Destination Zones they work in and how they arrive there.
+Method of Travel to Work data should be viewed in conjunction with Workers place of residence and resident place of work for a clearer picture of where people come from to work in Ballina Shire, and Employment locations for the Destination Zones they work in and how they arrive there.

 Australian Bureau of Statistics (ABS) – Census 2011 (experimental imputed) & 2016 – by place of work

 |Main method of travel||Number||%||New South Wales%||Number||%||New South Wales%||2011 - 2016|

 |Car, as passenger||691||4.6||4.3||775||5.4||5.0||-84|

 Please refer to specific data notes for more information

 In 2016, there were 90 people who caught public transport to work (train, bus, tram or ferry) in Ballina Shire, compared with 10,977 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).

 Analysis of the method of travel to work in Ballina Shire in 2016 compared to the New South Wales workforce within Ballina Shire shows that 0.6% used public transport, while 73.6% used a private vehicle, compared with 16.0% and 63.5% respectively in New South Wales.

 The major differences between the method of travel to work of the workforce in Ballina Shire and the New South Wales workforce were:

 - A smaller percentage of local workers who travelled by train (0.1% compared to 11.3%)